qffdhruba1123/stremio_setup/README.md

 ### 🎉 Basic Setup Complete!

 This is the last step for the basic setup.
 You can now go and enjoy your favorite movies and TV shows across all your linked devices.
+Simply download the Stremio App (they have an app on almost all platforms) and log in with your account, your setup will be included with your account.

 *If you want to further improve the experience, please keep reading.*